Cape Verdean Creole: Irregular verbs

-Note.: Some authors call these verbs "stative verbs" and to these verbs they add others: gostâ, conxê, merecê, morâ, tchomâ, valê.
-However that designation is contested: not all those verbs are in fact stative; not all those verbs are irregular (for ex. morâ); some of those verbs are regular in some variants (m' tâ gostâ – imperfective of the present with tâ), and irregulars in other variants (m' gostâ – imperfective of the present but without tâ).
+Note.: Some authors call these verbs "stative verbs" and to these verbs they add others: gosta, konxe, merese, mora, txoma, bale.
+However that designation is contested: not all those verbs are in fact stative; not all those verbs are irregular (for ex. morâ); some of those verbs are regular in some variants (N ta gosta – imperfective of the present with ta), and irregulars in other variants (N gosta – imperfective of the present but without ta).

-There is a parallelism between the pair of the verbs sêr / stâ "to be" and the pair of the verbs têm / tenê "to have".
+There is a parallelism between the pair of the verbs ser / sta "to be" and the pair of the verbs ten / tene "to have".